adnaen/machine-learning-notes/Model Selection and Evaluation/For-Classification/accuracy-score.md

 ```

-> cons: Accuracy Score is not reliable when the dataset has uneven distribution of classes
+> Useful when classes are balanced and all errors are equally costly.